drogoganor/ImageTagWPF/README.md

 Each node can have a set of tags and/or a minimum rating that determines what files will be moved into it.
 There are a number of options:

-* Ignore Parent Tags: Just find images with the current tags.
+* Ignore Parent Tags
+..* Just find images with the current tags.
 Unchecking this will also filter by the cumulative parent tags.
-* "Or" Search Terms: Match images with any of the tags specified.
+* "Or" Search Terms
+..* Match images with any of the tags specified.
 Unchecked requires images to have all of the tags.
+* Copy Only
-* Copy Only: Make a copy of matching images and place them in this directory.
+..* Make a copy of matching images and place them in this directory.
 These images will be untracked.
-* These Tags Only: Match images that only have these tags, and none other.
+* These Tags Only
+..* Match images that only have these tags, and none other.

 **Warning: Setting a node to "Copy Only" will permit the application to delete the contents of this directory when doing an Auto Organize.**